-Identity testing is sometimes referred to as “DNA testing”, a term most frequently used in relation to criminal investigations.
+Identity testing is not usually performed in medical pathology laboratories.
+It is sometimes referred to as “DNA testing”, a term most frequently used in relation to criminal investigations.
 "DNA testing" is an unfortunate misnomer as all types of genetic analysis, whether for disease or identification or for tissue typing, involves assessment of DNA or RNA.

 Identity testing focuses on the identification of an individual through the analysis of either nuclear or mitochondrial DNA extracted from some material: blood, tissue, hair, bone, etc. Any material that contains cells with nuclei can be used for nuclear DNA extraction and eventual identity testing.
 Mitochondrial DNA, which is “extra-nuclear,” is used when a sample is severely degraded or if only hair shafts with no attached cells are available.